pvgupta24/pvgupta24.github.io/about.md

 ---

-**Personal Mission:** The pandemic has shed light on the massive differences in privilege among people.
-There are people having the choice of working in the safety of their home, while there are many who depend on daily wages outdoors and can't afford to stay inside.
-There are countries who can afford to buy multiple vaccines in development, while others with no access to vaccines.
-Today, the world is more divide than ever before on the smallest of the issues, while global problems like the pandemic, global warming, terrorism, poverty and hunger requires collaborative solutions.

-I want to have an impact on making the world a better and inclusive place for everyone.
-This can be a direct effect of my passion for using technology to work on today's real world problem or indirect ways by guiding folks on better paths and habits.

 **Hobbies:**
 During my off hours, I will probably be playing outdoor games, Valorant, travelling to some natural landscapes, listening to music or irritating my friends.
 I enjoy reading fiction, and have interests in history and businesses.